clarahoffmann/clarahoffmann/about.markdown

 permalink: /about/
 ---

-I'm starting as a  Ph.D. student in Uncertainty Quantification and Statistical Learning at the *[Research Center Trustworthy Data Science and Security (UA Ruhr)](https://rc-trust.ai/)* in February 2023.
+I'm a Ph.D. candidate in Uncertainty Quantification and Statistical Learning at the *[Research Center Trustworthy Data Science and Security (UA Ruhr)](https://rc-trust.ai/)*.
 Formerly, I worked as an ML Engineer, wrangling with satellite data (mostly Synthetic Aperture Radar).

 My research interests are:
 - Bayesian uncertainty quantification in Deep Learning
 - Efficiently estimating intractable probability densities